pnadolny/cloud-balance/README.md

 Cloud Balance
 =============

-An application to manage your cash transactions and compute your cash flow.
-The app uses the bucket budgeting method to group expenses to indicate where your money is going.
-If your looking for a simplistic app to manage a cash account with basic functionality, this may be the app for you.
+An application to manage a cash account, transactions, and compute your cash flow.
+Designed as a single page web application, using RESTful API's.